 I spent those last hours walking around the center of Prague feeling a bit bored, a bit lovesick, and a bit worried.
 Over the years, in different situations and stages of my life, I would find that’s an emotional cocktail that suits Prague unusually well.
 As the departure time approached, I headed over to the main train station and hoped for the best.

-After consulting the big departure board to find out which platform the train was leaving from, I walked through the station and climbed up the stairway to the train tracks.
+After consulting the big departures board to find out which platform our train was leaving from, I walked through the station and climbed up the stairway to the tracks.
 It was well before 8pm and the platform was only partly filled, but as I looked down the line to the opposite end of the platform, there I spied him.
-Matt was alive, and he looked perfectly well.
+Matt was alive and he looked perfectly well.

 Once Matt saw me, his reaction was, if anything, worse than mine.
 I couldn’t recall if I’d ever seen him so angry before.
 I don’t remember the exact dialogue that followed, but it must have sounded something like this:

 Me: “Where the hell have I been?
 Where the hell have YOU been??”

 Matt: “I waited three days in the hotel and you never showed up.
 You didn’t even leave a note to tell me where you were!!”